 Galvalume and galvanized steel are both made through a hot-dipping technique and have a similar thickness, which is usually around 1 millimeter.
-This thickness may vary slightly from one material to the next, but if the galvalume and galvanized steel coating are of the same thickness, the galvalume coating will usually last longer than the galvanized coating.
+This thickness may vary slightly from one material to the next, but if the Galvalume and galvanized steel coating are of the same thickness, the Galvalume coating will usually last longer than the galvanized coating.

-Which Has a Better Warranty?
+What Has a Better Warranty?

-Most galvalume roofing materials come with a warranty because they’re known for being durable and long-lasting.
+Virtually all aluminum and most Galvalume roofing materials come with a warranty because they’re known for being durable and long-lasting.
 However, many galvanized materials do not have a warranty since they can be unpredictable and unreliable, especially once they begin to rust.

 As we outline in our metal roofing cost guide, other factors also affect project pricing.
 Underlayment, complexity, and scope are some considerations that can weigh on the total cost.
-If you want to know how galvalume compares to other roofing materials, request a quote from different roofers.
+If you want to know how Galvalume compares to other roofing materials, request a quote from different roofers.